 Slit-tears is a generalizable video-analysis technique.
 For particular situations mentioned above, we could easily conceive of other analysis tools that might be better than slit-tears.
 For example, maybe other visualization methods could reveal patterns and events with greater clarity.
-Automated methods could analyze the scene (e.g., object recognition combined with optical flow to detect movement across frames), which could ease the analyst's burden.
+Automated methods could analyze the scene (e.g. [2][7][10]), which could ease the analyst's burden.
 Alternately, we could deploy sensors at key locations to track specific types of events, thereby producing data more amenable for automated analysis, e.g., descriptive statistics.